ROVI-org/auto-soh/docs/estimators/index.rst

 The online estimator is composed of one or more filters which estimate the values of different parts of the battery state in tandem.
-The framework in which the filters interact is defined by the choice of :class:`~moirae.estimators.online.OnlineEstimator`, which include:
+The framework in which the filters interact is defined by the choice of :class:`~moirae.estimators.online.OnlineEstimator`, which includes the :class:`~moirae.estimators.online.joint.JointEstimator`.

-- :class:`~moirae.estimators.online.joint.JointEstimator` where all state variables treated with a single filter.

 Build an estimator by first constructing a :class:`~moirae.estimators.online.utils.model.BaseCellWrapper` that defines how to update or estimate the measurements of a system for each subset of variables being estimated.